KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 summary(random_slope_model)
 ```
 Here is the output:

 <img width="638" alt="Screen Shot 2024-01-25 at 1 07 00 PM" src="https://github.com/KayChansiri/Longtitudinal-Multilevel-Modeling/assets/157029107/9911fdc0-d1c8-42d9-8c7f-3d04be986e41">

-Your text is quite clear, but it does need some grammatical adjustments for better clarity and correctness.
-Here's a revised version:

 * Notice that we no longer receive the 'boundary (singular) fit' warning after working with the new dataset, which we purposefully modified to include both random and fixed effects.
 However, in the real world, you may still encounter this warning depending on the nature of the dataset you are working with.
 * According to the output, the REML Criterion at Convergence (1001.7) suggests that the random slope model might provide a better fit than our previous model, as lower values generally indicate a better fit.
 We will reconfirm this assumption by checking the AIC and BIC values across models.